things-to-do

 SeasonSunset Time Range

-Winter (Dec-Feb)5:30 PM - 6:45 PM
+Winter (Dec-Feb)5:30 PM to 6:45 PM

-Spring (Mar-May)7:15 PM - 9:00 PM
+Spring (Mar-May)7:15 PM to 9:00 PM

-Summer (Jun-Aug)9:00 PM - 9:45 PM
+Summer (Jun-Aug)9:00 PM to 9:45 PM

-Autumn (Sep-Nov)6:15 PM - 8:45 PM
+Autumn (Sep-Nov)6:15 PM to 8:45 PM

 The longest days in late June see the sun setting almost at 10 PM, giving you plenty of time for a leisurely dinner beforehand.
+If you're planning your trip around the light, our best time to visit Marbella guide covers weather, crowds, and pricing by month.

-Bring layers.
 Even in summer, temperatures drop quickly once the sun goes down.
 A light jacket means you can linger comfortably.

-Marbella sunsets photograph beautifully with any camera, but a few techniques help:
+Marbella sunsets photograph beautifully with any camera, but a few techniques help.

 Your phone camera's HDR mode helps balance the bright sky with darker foreground elements.